Placeblock/CommandAPI/README.md

 Attention: In the parse method of a parameter you have access to the ParsedCommand too, which means you can access already parsed parameters while parsing another.
 This can be really helpful for tab-completing a list of elements from an object that is specified by another parameter.

+### Design & Error Messages
+Where are the messages???
+This question is now to be answered!
+Maybe you have noticed that when you throw an exception in the parse method of your parameter, you cannot specify an error-message anymore.
+The old version of the CommandAPI used to implement them directly into the parameters.
+However, because of this, api-users couldn't set their own error-messages for already existing parameters.
+This is where the CommandDesign class flights directly into the screen.
+Every
+Command you create has a CommandDesign attribute.
+If you don't set it via the constructor, it will use the global CommandDesign in the static field Command.DESIGN.
+In this class you can register messages for specific exceptions.
+If the command throws an exception while parsing, it will get the according message from the CommandDesign.

 ## 4. Paper and Waterfall in detail